Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 Under 18 U.S.C.
 3559, 3571; 42 U.S.C.
-271; and 42 CFR 70.18, a person violating this Order may be subject to a fine of no more than $100,000 if the violation does not result in a death, or a fine of no more than $250,000 if the violation results in a death, or as otherwise provided by law.
+271; and 42 CFR 70.18, a person violating this Order may be subject to a fine of no more than $100,000 or one year in jail, or both, if the violation does not result in a death, or a fine of no more than $250,000 or one year in jail, or both if the violation results in a death, or as otherwise provided by law.
 An organization violating this Order may be subject to a fine of no more than $200,000 per event if the violation does not result in a death or $500,000 per event if the violation results in a death or as otherwise provided by law.
 The U.S. Department of Justice may initiate criminal proceedings as appropriate seeking imposition of these criminal penalties.

 Notice to Cooperating State and Local Officials

 Under 42 U.S.C.
 243, the U.S. Department of Health and Human Services is authorized to cooperate with and aid state and local authorities in the enforcement of their quarantine and other health regulations and to accept state and local assistance in the enforcement of federal quarantine rules and regulations, including in the enforcement of this Order.

 While this Order to prevent eviction is effectuated to protect the public health, the states and units of local government are reminded that the Federal Government has deployed unprecedented resources to address the pandemic, including housing assistance.